pyControl/docs/docs/index.md

 ### Installation

-Download the latest version of pyControl as a zip file from the [releases](https://github.com/pyControl/code/releases) page.
-Unzip the folder on your computer and you will have the following folder structure:
+Get the latest version of the pyControl GUI, either by downloading it at a zip file from the [releases](https://github.com/pyControl/code/releases) page or by cloning the [code repository](https://github.com/pyControl/code) to your computer with Git.
+Cloning the repository is recommended as it makes it easier to update pyControl in future.

+Either way you obtain the code, you will have the following folder structure:

 ```
 - pyControl